KristianLyng/varnishfoo/chapter-2.rst

 to debug.

-Most browsers have a "developer console" or "debug console" today, and we will focus on Chromium and Firefox (or Iceweasel, for the Debian-users out there).
-For the uninitiated, Chromium is the Open Source variant of the Google Chrome browser, and for our purposes they are identical.
+Most browsers have a "developer console" or "debug console" today, and we will focus on Chrome and Firefox.

-Both Firefox and Chromium will open the debug console if you hit ``<F12>``.
+Both Firefox and Chrome will open the debug console if you hit ``<F12>``.
 It's a good habit to test and experiment with more than one browser, and luckily these consoles are very similar.
-A strong case in favor of Chromium is the existence of `Incognito Mode`, activated through ``<Ctrl>+<Shit>+N``.
+A strong case in favor of Chrome is the existence of `Incognito Mode`, activated through ``<Ctrl>+<Shit>+N``.
 This is an advantage for us both because it gives us a clean slate with regards to cookies, and because it generally doesn't run